 A task alert is a notification about a recently posted task you may be interested in doing.
 We match you to these tasks via keywords you’ve set up in your Airtasker account.

-Depending on your notification settings, we send you these alerts via SMS or email and push notifications to your phone.
-This tries to minimise the amount of time you need to find the tasks you want so you have more time doing them!
+Depending on your notification settings, we can send you these alerts via push notifications to your phone.

 - How do I set up my task alerts?